walterbender/Syllabi/wearables.md

 --------------------
 </a>

 During both sessions, students will finalize their working design, perfecting and polishing their product to make it aesthetically pleasing and professional.
 The aesthetic models developed will also address design language opportunities, function, user interface, materials and human factors.

-Final CMF choices.
-Mock ups
-3D printed models and/or higher fidelity
+Student will create:
+* final CMF choices;
+* mock-ups;
-fabricated test models with further detail.
+* 3D-printed models and/or high-fidelity fabricated test models with
-Ergonomic proof-of-concept.
-Representative of function only.
-Not look-like mock ups.

-UI/UX
+  further detail;
+* ergonomic proof-of-concept;
-Refined AI and visual design for hero flows and screens.
+* refined visual design for HERO flows and screens; and
-Create short animation if necessary to express your concept.
+* short animation (if necessary to express their concept).

 Questions to Consider
 ---------------------